azurblau82-COH/Web-Design-Challenge/README.md

 The graph areas are all set up with resonsive columns that keep the visuals neatly organized at different sizes.

-A jupyter notebook file is included that shows how data was converted to html.
+A jupyter notebook file (file name: To_HTML) is included that shows how data was converted to html.
 Some small tweaks were made to make it all look nice.

 Text around the images is pretty basic, but I believe not the focus of this exercise.
-Trying to build a website, not a research project.